appium/appium-xcuitest-driver/docs/ci-setup.md

 Setting up XCUItest driver in an automated environment brings a few challenges with it.
 Any scenario where user interaction is required must be automated or avoided all together.
-For real device set up you should first follow the steps in [this guide](real-device-config.md).
+For real device set up you should first follow the steps in [Real Device Configuration tutorial](real-device-config.md).

 ### Keychains